BrandonRomano/packer-plugin-alicloud/docs/README.md

-The Alicloud plugin can be used to create or import custom images on on the Alibaba Cloud platform.
+The Alicloud plugin can be used to create or import custom images on the Alibaba Cloud platform.

 ### Installation